falcosecurity/falco-website/content/en/docs/plugins/developers-guide/how-to-develop.md

 ### pkg/docker.go

-The module used by our `main.go`, it can also be imported by other plugins, expecially when it's an [extractor](https://falco.org/docs/plugins/#field-extraction-capability).
+The module used by our `main.go`, it can also be imported by other plugins, especially when it's an [extractor](https://falco.org/docs/plugins/#field-extraction-capability).

 ```go
 package docker